Simulation Training

 https://youtu.be/3xp_q060lZU

-If you would like further information on the opportunities for simulation training in Bristol, North Somerset, and South Gloucestershire, please contact our Simulation Fellow, Dr. Richard Jefferies, at richard.jefferies@nhs.net.
+If you would like to find out any more information about the opportunities for simulation in BNSSG please contact the BNSSG Training Hub Simulation Fellow Richard Jefferies by e-mail at richard.jefferies@nhs.net

 Skip to content